Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: The Markovian approximation

-In the case very specific case where $x_1,x_2,\cdots,x_N$ are all distinct, i.e. $|S|$, the cardinal of $S$, is equal to $N$, $N_x=1$ for all $x\in S$ and $N_{xx'}=\delta_{x',x_{i+1}}$ where $i$ is such that $x_i=x$.
+In the very specific case where $x_1,x_2,\cdots,x_N$ are all distinct, i.e. $|S|$, the cardinal of $S$, is equal to $N$, $N_x=1$ for all $x\in S$ and $N_{xx'}=\delta_{x',x_{i+1}}$ where $i$ is such that $x_i=x$.
 Then the only randomness lies in the choice of the initial distribution, and each trajectory of the Markov chain reproduces $w$ up to a translation of all indices.
 If $N$ is large and $|S|$ is $\sim N$, slightly weaker but analogous conclusions survive.
-A more interesting case is when $|S| \ll N$ by many orders of magnitude.
+A more interesting case is when $|S| \ll N$ by many orders of magnitude as discussed in next subsection.

 This trick has been used for instance to write a random text ``the Shakespeare way'' by computing the statistics of sequences of two words in one of his books.